aquto/moveRewards/docs/app/organic.rst

 Complete
 ^^^^^^^^

-In order to complete the conversion, you need to set up a server side callback through one of our integration partners.
+In order to complete the conversion, you need to set up a server side callback through one of our integration partners:

 * Adjust
 * Tune